The Classic Rock stars we've lost in 2025

 Brian James

 One of the founding members of The Damned, James died on 6th March 2025, aged 70.
 He wrote Britain's first punk single, New Rose, which was released on the Chiswick label in October 1976, appearing a month before the Sex Pistols' Anarchy In The UK.
-After composing most of the material on the first two Damned albums, he left the band at the end of 1977, later working with Iggy Pop and Duff MacKagan, among many others.
+After composing most of the material on the first two Damned albums, he left the band at the end of 1977, later working with Iggy Pop and Duff McKagan, among many others.

+In 1981, James launched a new band The Lords Of The New Church with ex-Dead Boys singer Stiv Bators.
 He reunited with his Damned colleagues for a series of shows in 2022; his bandmate Captain Sensible wrote on social media: "We’re shocked to hear that creator of The Damned, our great chum Brian James, has sadly gone.
 A lovely bloke that I feel so lucky to have met all those years ago and for some reason chose me to help in his quest for the music revolution that became known as punk."

 Brian James onstage with The Damned at the Hope Anchor in London, summer 1976.